cogini/opentelemetry_xray/README.md

-When your app app is downstream from another app or the AWS load balancer, the upstream app creates the trace for the current request and sends it in the `X-Amzn-Trace-Id" HTTP header.
+When your app app is downstream from another app or the AWS load balancer, the upstream app creates the trace for the current request and sends it in the `X-Amzn-Trace-Id` HTTP header.
 The header includes the trace id and optional information about the parent span and sampling.

 This library includes a propagator which reads the trace id from this header